cvonk/ESP32_factory-ble-prov/README.md

 ## Feedback

 We love to hear from you.
-Please use the usual Github mechanisms to contact me.
+Please use the Github discussion mechanisms to contact me.